basmbosashraf/basmbosashraf/README.md

 ## <img src="https://media2.giphy.com/media/QssGEmpkyEOhBCb7e1/giphy.gif?cid=ecf05e47a0n3gi1bfqntqmob8g9aid1oyj2wr3ds3mg700bl&rid=giphy.gif" width ="25"><b>Technical Skills</b>
 <br>

-IEEE Internship: Mention your role and any projects you worked on during the internship.
+IEEE Internship:
+During my internship at IEEE, I served as a Flutter developer, where I contributed to various projects focused on mobile application development.
+This experience allowed me to collaborate with a talented team, enhancing my coding skills and understanding of project workflows.

+Flutter Internship:
+As a Flutter intern, I gained hands-on experience in developing and maintaining mobile applications.
+I worked on optimizing app performance and implementing user-friendly interfaces, which deepened my understanding of Flutter's capabilities.

-180 Daraga Flutter Course: Detail your involvement in the course, what you’ve learned, and any projects completed.
+180 Daraga Flutter Course:
+I completed the Flutter course at 180 Daraga, where I gained in-depth knowledge of the Flutter framework and Dart programming.
+Throughout the course, I worked on several projects that solidified my skills in building responsive and user-friendly mobile applications.

 Skills Section

 Programming Languages: Python, C++, Dart
 Frameworks: Flutter
 Mobile Development: Android/iOS development using Flutter
-Tools: Git, Android Studio, CLion, Codeblocks, Pycharm
+Tools: Git, Android Studio, CLion, Codeblocks, PyCharm
 </br>

 ## <img src="https://media2.giphy.com/media/QssGEmpkyEOhBCb7e1/giphy.gif?cid=ecf05e47a0n3gi1bfqntqmob8g9aid1oyj2wr3ds3mg700bl&rid=giphy.gif" width ="25"><b>Soft Skills</b>
 <br>

-YLY (Youth Leading Youth) - Ministry of Youth and Sports: Highlight your role as an OR member and any contributions to the organization.
+YLY (Youth Leading Youth) - Ministry of Youth and Sports:
-Flashat Community: Discuss your role as an HR member and any responsibilities you manage.
+As an OR member at YLY, I play a vital role in organizing events and activities that foster youth engagement and development.
+My contributions include coordinating workshops, facilitating discussions, and ensuring smooth communication among team members.
+This experience has enhanced my teamwork, leadership, and organizational skills.

+Flashat Community:
+In my role as an HR member of the Flashat community, I manage various responsibilities related to recruitment and member engagement.
+I focus on creating a positive environment for collaboration, organizing team-building activities, and addressing member concerns.
+This position has strengthened my interpersonal skills and ability to work effectively within a team.
 </br>
 <br>